jdebloat/jdebloat/tools/jdebloat/README.md

                                               argument: the message)
- -f,--tamiflex <TamiFlex Jar>                 Enable TamiFlex -h,--help                                    Help -i,--ignore-classes <arg>                    Specify class/classes that
+ -f,--tamiflex <TamiFlex Jar>                 Enable TamiFlex -h,--help                                    Help -i,--ignore-classes <arg>                    Specify classes that should
-                                              should not be delete or
+                                              not be delete or modified -k,--use-spark                               Use Spark call graph
-                                              modified
- -k,--use-spark                               Use Spark (Uses CHA by
+                                              analysis (Uses CHA by
                                               default)
+ -l,--lib-classpath <arg>                     Specify the classpath for
+                                              libraries
- -l,--lib-classpath <arg>                     The library classpath -m,--main-entry                              Include the main method as
+ -m,--main-entry                              Include the main method as
-                                              the entry point
+                                              an entry point
  -n,--maven-project <arg>                     Instead of targeting using
                                               lib/app/test classpaths, a
                                               Maven project directory may